General Guidelines & Event Planning Tools

 For detailed support during event planning, the following tools and resources are available:

-Guidelines and Tipsheet: Go to the Tacoma Venues & Events Special Events website to download the Right-of-Way Permit Submittal Checklist and the Permit Tipsheet.
+• Guidelines and Tipsheet: Go to the Tacoma Permits website to review the Special Event Permit Tipsheet.

-Prior to submitting a Special Events permit application, the Get Prepared Checklist [LINK TO SUBMITTAL CHECKLIST DOCUMENT] should be reviewed to confirm all required materials are included.
+• Get Prepared Checklist: Prior to submitting a Special Events permit application, the Get Prepared Checklist should be reviewed to confirm all required materials are included.